Do you want to know how to find Google Analytics demographics and interest reports?

-How to Enable Demographics and Interest Reports
+How to Enable Google Analytics Demographics and Interest Reports

-Step 1: Install ExactMetrics
+- Install ExactMetrics

-Next, you’ll have to upload and install the setup file on your WordPress website.
+Next, you’ll have to upload and install the zip file on your WordPress website.
 You can do that by going to Plugins » Add New » Upload Plugin.
 Once the plugin is installed, activate it.

-Step 2: Connect Google Analytics with ExactMetrics
+2. Connect Google Analytics with ExactMetrics

 You don’t have to touch a single line of code or hire a developer to add the tracking code to your website.